Did you know, more than 100,000 websites are hacked every day?- Internet Live Stats

 - Change the password of your website.

 - Drop an alert to your customers and stakeholders about the incident.

-If the problem persists or you find it hard to handle the situation, reach out to our experts.
+If the problem persists or you find it hard to handle the situation, Hire WordPress Developers.
 Our WordPress experts will not only help you to get through the phase effectively but also make your website hack-proof and prepared for the future.